You can update shipment details after a sale or giveaway, so your label matches the package you’re sending.

 If the shipping adjustment costs less, Whatnot won’t issue a refund.

-Shipping adjustments by region
+Shipping adjustment rules by region

 Adjustment types and costs can vary depending on where you're shipping from.